adolfoalvarez/adolfoalvarez.github.com/_posts/2014-08-05-vectorization-matrix-operations-and-readability.md

 As you can see in this example, vectorized code is not only fast but also brief and elegant, two characteristics of "readability", which is a measure of how easy a code can be understood.
 We will come back to this topic later.

-Matrix operations are your friend
+Matrix operations are your friends
 -------------------------
 Some times vectors are not enough, so we can use matrix operations to avoid loops.
 For example, if we want to center a matrix (i.e. substract the global mean to each row) we can use the function `scale(x,center=T, scale=F)`, but imagine we don't have such function.
 What to do?